 If you visit a private doctor’s suite at a Cabrini site or elsewhere, they maintain their own records about your health and are kept separately.

 Cabrini collects health information to ensure that you receive the best possible care and treatment.
 Your medical history enables us to provide all health professionals involved in your care with up to date information.
-To help look after your own health we ask that you provide us with accurate and complete information.
+To help us look after your health we ask that you provide us with accurate and complete information.

 Legislation also requires that certain information about patients who have specific conditions and treatments must be reported to databases or registers maintained by the Department of Health or other health organisations.
 Patient information recorded on the databases and registers is kept strictly confidential.
 There may also be occasions where Cabrini is obliged by or authorised under, law to disclose patient information, such as presentation of your medical record to a court when subpoenaed in the case of legal action.

 We may contact you before you are admitted to;

 If you want more information about your care and treatment speak to your doctor or one of the nursing staff in your ward.
 If you would like a copy of your health information, you will need to either make a written application or complete the Request for Access to Information form and provide a copy of photo identification.
 There may be a charge for this service.

-ContactThe Privacy Officer
+Mail:The Privacy Officer

 An individual can seek access on behalf of someone else if:

 (1) that person has a right of access AND